koriaf/ausdigital-tap/docs/introduction.md

 A LAPGW is minimally trusted; it is not custodian of business key material, is not capable of inspecting encrypyed documents and cannot sign documents on anyones behalf.

-TODO: is a LAPGW is responsible for signature validation?
-I think it's just a curtesy, if you want to be sure check it yourself.

 ## LAP Protocol Overview